 The Importance of Noticing Attention-Seeking

-As the comic above depicts: attention-seeking behavior typically does not escalate in one instance, but over many instances of not feeling responded to, seen, or heard by those around the person who is asking for attention.
+As the comic above depicts: attention-seeking behavior typically does not escalate in one instance, but over many instances of not feeling responded to, seen, or heard by those around the person asking for attention.

-Remember: every single one of us needs attention because attention is an essential ingredient for attachments, mental health, and healthy relationships – attention is something we need to survive and thrive.
-Attention-seeking behaviors are important pathways for communication, so if we mindfully tune-in to our child, teen, or partner’s attention-seeking behavior, we may learn something important.
+Remember: every single one of us needs attention because attention is an essential ingredient for attachments, mental health, and healthy relationships.
+Attention is something we need to survive and thrive.
+Attention-seeking behaviors are important pathways for communication, so if we mindfully tune in to our child, teen, or partner’s attention-seeking behavior, we may learn something important.